kalle-96/Frontend-vibe-coding/prompts.md

+Hello!
+I have a currency converter page that has backend but not frontend.
+I'd like to have a react frontend added to it.
+Here are my files.

+Can you go through with what you made in here instead of the zip?

+It does show the form. dropdowns, convert button but the results are not showing

 Ok lets start from the beginning.
 I have discarded all the changes.
 We can use any of these that you seem fit the best: React, Next.js, or Vue

 Yes, localhost 3000 shows the old project and 5173 shows the react